williamfridh/Paletteron-Image-Scanner-Palette-Generator/README.md

 ﻿![Paletteron logo](https://github.com/williamfridh/Paletteron-Image-Scanner-Palette-Maker/blob/main/assets/logo.jpg?raw=true)

-# Paletteron - Image Scanner & Palette Maker
+# Scan Image and Generator Palette

 **Paletteron is a free to use JavaScript-based tool for scanning images (img elements) and generating color palettes on the front-end.
 It's plain JavaScript and comes with support for a list of options to make it fi tyou the best.**